 When you are at the college, please remember that you are also sharing space with other students, staff and community members.
 It is essential that we all work together to make all feel valued, respected, and safe.
 When you are in this space, please consider the following:

 - Be mindful of your language, both choice of words and tone.

 - Be considerate when walking through the halls and make every effort to minimize noise.
 This is especially important during class times.

 Professional appearance is an important part of the day-to-day work world for which students are preparing.
 Students are expected to wear the program uniform on a daily basis.

 Dress Code as follows:

-- Students may wear their long sleeve or short sleeve shirt to class however when wearing your long sleeve shirt, a tie must be worn.
-A short sleeve shirt does not generally require the wearing of a tie however ties must be worn for ALL guest speakers regardless of which uniform shirt you are wearing.
+- Students may wear their uniform to class however when wearing your long sleeve shirt, a tie must be worn.
+A tie must be worn for ALL guest speakers.

 - Your duty belt or a black belt should be worn with your uniform

 - Shirt needs to be pressed and tucked in.

 - Black boots must be worn with the uniform (they do not need to be steel toed).

 - Uniform sweater may be worn at any time over the long or short sleeve shirt (wearing of a tie with the long sleeve shirt or when a guest is present under the sweater is required).